Yoke & Feather

 “Out of these layers comes a book that documents the opening of a mind, showing how an exchange of handwritten words between almost-strangers convinces a young girl that she might contain a valuable and interesting world that is worthy of expression.” —Review by Michelle Bailat-Jones in Necessary Fiction

-Read more reviews in Tupelo Quarterly, Los Angeles Review of Books, Southern Literary Review, New York Journal of Books and Change Seven.
+Read an excerpt in Lit Hub and reviews in Tupelo Quarterly, Los Angeles Review of Books, Southern Literary Review, and New York Journal of Books.

 —Maud Casey, author of The Man Who Walked Away and The Art of Mystery